TeamNexile/jk-workshop-docs/level-making/audio.md

    {: .warning }

    ![Logic]({{site.baseurl}}/images/level-making/audio/audio_ambiencesave_logic.png)
-6. If you want, you can add as many `Ambience` tags you wish in a `AmbienceSave`, below a line of `ambience` tag of your wanted `AmbienceSave` add the following snippet:
+6. You can add as many `Ambience` tags as you wish in a `AmbienceSave`, below a line of `ambience` tag of your wanted `AmbienceSave` add the following snippet:
    ```xml
     <Ambience>
       <name>YOUR_MUSIC_FILENAME</name>